lbrenman/Fusion-Keycloak-DCR-for-Engage/README.md

 # Amplify Fusion/Engage OAuth 2.0 Client Provisioning For Keycloak

-This Amplify Fusion project contains an integration and associated connector that handle Amplify Engage client-provisioning requests.
+This Amplify Fusion project contains an integration and associated connector that handle Amplify Engage credential provisioning requests.
 It enables self-service onboarding for Engage subscribers consuming OAuth 2.0-secured APIs managed by Fusion, allowing them to retrieve their OAuth 2.0 credentials without manual administrator involvement.

 The integration leverages Keycloak’s Dynamic Client Registration (DCR) capabilities to automatically create and configure OAuth clients at subscription time.